kevin-wayne/algs4/README.md

 ## Credits

-Thanks to Peter Korgan for Maven and Gradle and support.
+Thanks to Peter Korgan for Maven and Gradle support.